 If you follow your contacts on social media, you can like, forward or comment on their posts, and they will see your acknowledgments.

 When your firm sends out webinar invitations or substantive alerts, forward them with a personal note to people who would be interested.
 Everyone receives an avalanche of messages; it is helpful to bring a salient item to someone’s attention.

 If you’re paying attention, there will be many happenings and milestones you can recognize for your targets.
 You can send congratulations or acknowledgments for events ranging from closings of major deals and successful fundraisers to company anniversaries and new product launches.

 Are holiday cards effective?
 It depends.
 Does your card include a personal note?
 If so, the answer is yes.
 Don’t waste the opportunity to communicate with someone on a holiday.
 It doesn’t have to be in December.
 Some lawyers take advantage of holidays like Thanksgiving, New Year’s Day or even July Fourth.

 Conferences or Meetings

-When the world resumes in-person contact, be sure to use your time in meetings to further your business relationships.
+Be sure to use your time in meetings to further your business relationships.
 Seek out your contacts at cocktail parties, and sit by someone you want to target at meetings or meals.
 Don’t leave it to chance.